koculu/Regor/docs/api/onMounted.md

 ## Overview

-The `onMounted` function is a utility provided by Regor.
-It allows you to register a callback function that will be executed when an app or component is mounted or initialized.
+The `onMounted` function allows you to register a callback function that will be executed when an app or component is mounted or initialized.
 This is particularly useful for performing setup tasks or side effects when a component becomes active.

 ## Usage